Wild Reverence by Rebecca Ross — Review and Content Warnings

 General Rating: Teen+ (14A / PG-13)

-There are a couple of intimate open-door scenes in ch.
-68 and 84, but they are written non-explicitly and without graphic details.
+Two intimate open-door scenes (ch.
+68 & 84), but they are written non-explicitly and without graphic details.
 Ross writes in such a way that a naive reader could entirely miss the implications of these scenes.
 No references to anatomy, no crude language.

 Violence Rating: Moderate